How to Troubleshoot and Repair a Frozen Windows Taskbar

 This will run a system file check and repair all corrupt system files on your computer.

-4. Restart your PC and check if the frozen taskbar has ceased.
+4. Restart your PC and check if the frozen taskbar issue has been resolved.

-A disabled User Manager may result in a frozen Windows 10 taskbar.
-Try re-enabling the User Manager with these steps.
+A disabled User Manager may result in a frozen Windows task bar.
+Try re-enabling the User Manager with these steps:

 2. Search for User Manager and double-click it.